juliettebee/email/readme.md

 2) Then create an mx record with the name of `@` and the data to `email.[your domain]`.
 3) Then create a text record with the name of `@` and the value of `v=spf1 mx -all`

+## Settings
+You can enabled/disable parts of the app if you want in the settings.
+By default everything is enabled.
 ## API
 Replace the url query auth with your auth key in settings.json
 ### `[ip of your server]/emails?auth=[auth key]`